Cézallier Massif: 19th century: a time of burons

 The revolutionary period brought little change, and the bourgeoisie even took advantage of it to increase its role and possessions.
 The main features of pastoral activity continued to develop.
 At the same time, there was a proliferation of stone burons to house the cowherd's team and the cheese-making workshop.
 In 1826, Abbé de Pradt tried to introduce Swiss bulls onto his properties near Pradiers, with the aim of crossing them with Salers females.
 No breeders followed him.
-By 1850, the golden age of the large Cantalien-style farm had been reached (Salers breeding, summer pastures, cheese-making in the buron), but pastoral activity remained unchanged, still characterized by the land holdings of large landowners.
+By 1850, the golden age of the large Cantalian-style farm had been reached (Salers breeding, summer pastures, cheese-making in the buron), but pastoral activity remained unchanged, still characterized by the land holdings of large landowners.
 In 1860, new equipment distributed by the Cantal Agricultural Society made its appearance in the Cézallier mountains, transforming cheese-making in the burons: tome press, tome-breaking mill, iron fourme press.

-From time immemorial, the Cézallier has supplied numerous peddlers who would descend on the "bas pays" to offer their sheets, blankets and various utensils.
+From time immemorial, the Cézallier has supplied numerous peddlers who would descend on the "bas pays" to offer their sheets, blankets, and various utensils.
 They unpacked at fairs and markets, went door-to-door, and rented stalls under market halls.
 Some of these temporary migrants settled in their home province – notably Brittany.
 This fairground trade lasted until the middle of the 20th century.

 Panorama of the Sianne valley and the Signal du Luguet from the Brèches de Jignol.